Skip to Main Content

 Covers every major agricultural subject, including agricultural engineering and marketing, animal breeding, entomology, environmental pollution, farm management, foods and feeds, pesticides, rural sociology, veterinary medicine, and water resources.
 Citations consist of journal articles, book chapters, monographs, conference proceedings, serials, technical reports, and other materials on a range of agricultural topics.

-Business Source Complete Provides access to articles in scholarly, peer-reviewed business journals, trade journals and business news publications.
+Business Source Complete This link opens in a new window Provides access to articles in scholarly, peer-reviewed business journals, trade journals and business news publications.
 Includes the full-text of the Harvard Business Review.
 Also includes company profiles, investment research reports, industry reports, market research, country reports, SWOT analyses, and more.

-ProQuest One Business Provides access to articles in scholarly, peer-reviewed business journals, trade journals and business news publications.
+ProQuest One Business This link opens in a new window Provides access to articles in scholarly, peer-reviewed business journals, trade journals and business news publications.
 Includes the full-text of the Wall Street Journal, the Financial Times and the Economist.
 Also has videos, ebooks, and company, industry, and country reports from providers such as Fitch Solutions and Economist Intelligence Unit, and analyst reports from J.P.
 Morgan.

-International Bibliography of the Social Sciences Anthropology is a core discipline covered by this database.
+International Bibliography of the Social Sciences This link opens in a new windowAnthropology is a core discipline covered by this database.
 Journal and book coverage draws significantly on the collection of the Library of the London School of Economics and Political Science.
 Over 50 percent of journals indexed are published outside the US or the UK; 25 percent of references are in languages other than English.
 Coverage dates back to 1951.

 AFRE Dissertations and Theses